-Exploration and development of a potential mine has cost US\$39.7 million up to 31 December 2021.
-This has been financed by loans provided by a minority shareholder of PT Pelsart Tambang Kencana.
-The Directors have been provided with an estimate of an additional US\$131 million over the next three years that will be required to get a mine into production and cash flow positive.
+Exploration and development of a potential mine has cost US\$ 50.6 million up to 31 December 2022.
+This has been financed by loans provided by a minority shareholder of PTK.
+The Directors of the Company have been provided with an estimate of an additional US\$ 161 million over the next the three years that will be required to get a mine into production and cash flow positive.
 The Company does not have the resources to meet its share of this commitment and discussions are taking place to determine the best outcome for the Company.
+The Directors of the Company plan to revert to shareholders shortly with a proposal for shareholders to consider.